Stand for the Silent can help reduce bullying in your school.

 How much does a presentation cost?

 We would love to come to a location in your area, but we need to be invited.
-Due to the cost of travel expenses, our fees for local presentations start at $750 and out of state presentations start at $2,500.
+Due to the cost of travel expenses, our fees for presentations start at $3,500.
+We understand this isn’t in every school’s budget.
+When you decide to do a presentation, we are asking that you choose a school in your local area to donate a presentation to, which is included in the price above.
 We encourage each person interested in having us visit to contact administrators, business owners, community center personnel etc. in your area and ask them to visit our website.
 Explain to them why this matters so much to you and how this presentation could save lives in your community.
 Once they are ready, either you or them can send us an email to email@example.com.
-We can discuss a specific fee cost for your location and set up a date.
+We can discuss specifics and set up a date.

 How do I schedule a presentation?